 Journalist; poet; playwright.
-Born– April 21, 1920, in Nashville, Tenn.
+Born– April 21, 1920, in Nashville, Tenn. ; moved to Birmingham at an early age.
 Parents– Andrew Louis, Jr., and Mildred (Ezell) Glaze.
 Education– Harvard College, B.A., 1942; Stanford University, 1946.
 Married– Dorothy Elliot.
 Children– Two.
 Married– Adrianna Keathley, August 12, 1962.
 Served in U.S. Army Air Force, WWII.
-Started career as reporter for Birmingham Post-Herald, 1949-1956; wrote for British Tourist Authority.
+Reporter for Birmingham Post-Herald, 1949-1956; press officer for British Tourist Authority in New York, 1957-82.
 Free-lance writer after 1982; wrote poetry for periodicals and anthologies.
 Wrote plays, two of which were produced in New York.
 Received the Eunice Tietjens Award from Poetry Magazine, 1951.
 Runner-up for the Pulitzer Prize, 1966.
 Best Book of the Year Award from the Southeastern Booksellers Association, 1998.
 First recipient of the ABA Online Award, 1998.
 Named Alabama poet laureate, 2012.

 Contemporary Authors Online.

 Damned Ugly Children– Poems.
 New York; Trident Press, 1966.

 I Am the Jefferson County Courthouse, and Other Poems.
 Birmingham, Ala.; Thunder City Press, 1981.